Property investors learn how to claim the maximum building allowance

 ATO ID 2003/513 has provided a more precise definition of what can now be defined as short-term travellers’ accommodation.
 Unfortunately, it’s not good news for investors, as most serviced apartments fall back into the 2.5 per cent category.
 If your serviced apartment has a kitchen, you should be claiming 2.5 per cent, not the 4 per cent building allowance – unless you own 10 in the same building.

 Some investors expect to receive the 4 per cent building allowance because they own a holiday home and have it fully furnished.
 But this type of accommodation does not fit into the category.

 To be eligible, the construction must have commenced after February 27, 1992.
 This type of investment generally has the highest depreciation claim as a proportion of the purchase price.
 This is partly due to the higher building allowance and because these types of investments have more plants and equipment.
 They generally have lifts and pools and also are often fully furnished.

 But a high depreciation schedule does not necessarily make a good investment.
 Many people have been burnt in the past buying these types of investments based upon the available tax deductions.

 Claim the building allowance today with a property depreciation schedule quote

 Purchase a building that qualifies under the industrial activities of s43-150 of the ITAA 1997.
 According to s43-150, certain core activities will be eligible for the industrial building for a 4 per cent write-off.

 But not all industrial buildings qualify.
 More than likely, if you have purchased a single factory in a complex of 50 factory units, it’s unlikely your building will be eligible.

-However, if your building is refining petroleum, freezing primary products, printing, canning or bottling, it might qualify.
+However, it might qualify if your building is refining petroleum, freezing primary products, printing, canning or bottling.